About The Talent Parent Programme

 This section will contain a link to the webinars delivered as well as other key video resources relating to these topics.

-The next presentation within the Parent Presentation Series will be delivered by Lee Atkins.
+The third presentation in the parent presentation series was presented by Lee Atkins.
 Lee is the father of Daniel Atkins who is the 2019 double K1M 200m Junior European and World Champion.
-Lee will be coming in to present his story of supporting Daniel.
+Please view webinar below:

 Dave Westley Presentation